 The Middle East includes Egypt and the majority of the Western Asia: Saudi Arabia, Turkey, Iran, Israel, Syria, Kuwait and United Arab Emirates.
 The Middle East countries range from being very poor to extremely wealthy.
 Investing in the Middle East has become popular in the recent years due to the extensive energy resources and rapidly growing population.
 Exchange-Traded Funds provide a convenient way for investors to gain exposure to the region.
 ETFs may focus on any specific country e.g. Egypt or Turkey.
 Investing in a single country involves more risk – less diversification.
 Many of the Middle East countries focus on the export of crude oil and oil-related products.
 Fluctuations in the prices of oil may impact economic growth and cause uncertainty of investments.
 Nevertheless, investing via Middle East ETFs might seem appropriate for long-term investors.

-Egypt ETF is in the medium-term up 8% in 1 month and up 23% in 3 months.
+Egypt ETF is in the medium-term up 19% above S&P in 8 months.
 In the long-term down -75% below S&P in 13 years.

 |Symbol||Company Name||Price||Change||Total net assets||Total expense ratio|